 Vaccines work with your child’s immune system to prevent serious diseases and strengthen their immune system.
 Babies are born with immune systems that can fight most germs, but there are some serious and even life-threatening diseases they can’t handle.
 That’s why they need vaccines to strengthen their immune system.

 Different types of vaccines work in different ways to offer protection.
 With all types of vaccines, your body will remember how to fight that virus in the future.
-It typically takes a few weeks after vaccination for the body to build up that protection.
+The body typically takes a few weeks after vaccination to build up that protection.

 Vaccinating your children on time protects them and anyone around them with a weakened immune system by reducing the spreading of illness.

-Vaccines are tested to ensure that they are safe and effective for children to receive at the recommended ages.
-To learn all about vaccines and immunity, what vaccines are made of, and how they are kept safe please visit the CDC at: https://www.cdc.gov/vaccines/parents/why-vaccinate/vaccine-decision.html
+Vaccines are tested to ensure they are safe and effective for children to receive at the recommended ages.
+To learn all about vaccines and immunity, what vaccines are made of, and how they are kept safe, please visit the CDC at: https://www.cdc.gov/vaccines/parents/why-vaccinate/vaccine-decision.html